 King + King Architects

-Extensive sitework was necessary to nestle the new Division 1 Basketball Practice facility into its location adjacent to the Manley Field House.
+Extensive site work was necessary to nestle the new Division 1 basketball practice facility into its location adjacent to the Manley Field House.
 Built with a steel frame and an aluminum/fiber glass curtain exterior, the Carmelo K. Anthony Basketball Center at Syracuse University is a 54,000 square foot athletic complex featuring two NCAA regulation-size courts made of first-grade maple.
-There are weight, training, and hydrotherapy rooms, men and women’s locker rooms, coach’s suites, a study room, and Hall of Fame for the Basketball Program.
-The Practice Facility serves both the Men’s and Women’s basketball program.
+There are weight, training, and hydrotherapy rooms, men's and women’s locker rooms, coach’s suites, a study room, and Hall of Fame for the basketball program.
+The practice facility serves both the men’s and women’s basketball programs.
 Sustainability measures were designed into the building to allow for LEED certified status.
-This design-build project led by The Hayner Hoyt Corporation was completed on-time and under budget.
+This design-build project was completed on-time and under budget.

 Onondaga Community College